Not Gone for Long

 My daughter crossed one college off her list because, while visiting, we noticed a distinct air of snobbery.
 The reviews we read later seemed to confirm this.

-I know of one mother greatly saddened at the thought of her daughter living away.
-But not for long.
+I know of one mother greatly saddened at the thought of her daughter living away from home, but not for long.
 That's because she wanted to come home every weekend.
 Fortunately, her school was just an hour's drive away.

 Is College Necessary?